 “Getting someone from a trusted and untarnished bit of their organization makes sense,” Johnson said in an interview.
 “He’s someone from outside the news business but still within the company so he understands how News Corp.
-(NWSA) works.”
+(NWSA:US) works.”

 News Corp., based in New York, owns about 39 percent of BSkyB, the U.K.’s biggest pay-TV operator.
 The company bid 7.8 billion pounds ($12.5 billion) for the rest of BSkyB it didn’t own and then dropped the offer amid the phone-hacking revelations.

 BSkyB rose 1.3 percent to 769 pence in London as of 3:02 p.m. while News Corp. gained 0.9 percent to $24.87 in New York.

 Mockridge resigned because he wasn’t “comfortable” with the role offered to him amid the separation of Murdoch’s publishing businesses from entertainment, he told staff in an e- mail.

 Darcey, who took over as BSkyB COO in November 2006, also sits on the boards of National Geographic Channels International and the U.K. unit of Viacom Inc. (VIAB:US)’s Nickelodeon TV business.
 He is also chairman of the board of trustees of the Royal Television Society.
 Before joining Sky in 1998, he had worked as an economic advisor for 11 years.